 It's too far to walk to the Old Port, especially if time is limited.
 In addition, the route will take you along a busy road and so it's not a particularly attractive one.

 If you are planning to take a train out of Marseille to Aix en Provence or Avignon (though the latter is rather far for a day trip on public transport), take the metro (line 2, direction Sainte Marguerite Dromel) from Joliette to Marseille Saint Charles train station.

 They will also be just yards from the MuCEM, the Musée Regards de Provence, the Villa Méditerranée and many of the other exciting museums and other new buildings which sprang up in this part of town during the Marseille-Provence Capital of Culture programme.
 Also close: the Cathedral and the upscale new shopping area and food hall in its vaults.
 The Old Port itself is just round the corner.

 Facilities at Marseille's cruise port terminals and other useful information

-There are no left-luggage offices at the cruise terminals.
+There are no left-luggage offices.
 If you need to deposit your baggage before or after your trip, do so at Marseille Saint Charles station or Marseille-Provence airport (at the airport this service is only available to travellers holding a valid air ticket departing from Marseille).

-Generally speaking, the facilities, including a cafeteria, Tourist Office information point and several cash dispensers / ATMs, are better in the more modern MPCT than in the rather bleak Terminal 19, pictured, though this was being refurbished when the Insider visited in November 2012.
+Generally speaking, the facilities, including a cafeteria, Tourist Office information point and several cash dispensers / ATMs, are better in the more modern MPCT than in the rather bleak Terminal 19, pictured, though this was being refurbished when we were shown round in 2012.
+It may be more welcoming now!

-If you decide to stay on ship for the day but still want to buy some local souvenirs, you should find a marché des croisièristes, or cruise passengers' market, on the quayside.
+If you decide to stay on ship for the day but still want to buy some local souvenirs, you should find a marché des croisièristes, or cruise passengers' craft market, on the quayside.

 And if you need to spend the night at a hotel before or after your cruise, Les Gens du Mer, an Ibis Hotel, a slightly more upmarket Suite Novotel and the four-star Golden Tulip (which opened in spring 2016) can all be found in the Joliette area near the J4 Terminal and a short bus or taxi ride from Gate 4.